noidexe/Enjin-Coin-Documentation/docs/unity.md

 ```

 I then created a 1000 x 1000 image of the doubloon.
 Any image size will work but make
-sure it is square and I recommend sizes larger than 512x512.
+sure it is square.
+I recommend sizes larger than 512x512.

 ![Cryptoitems Metadata Image Example](../images/unity_cryptoitems_metadata_1_2.png)

 Once you have the metadata and image, they need to be publicly hosted so apps like
 the wallet can grab them and display them to the user.
 If you are just testing things
 you can try [JSON.bin](https://jsonbin.io/) to host the JSON, and I used
-[imgur](https://imgur.com/) to host the image data.
+[imgur](https://imgur.com/) to host the image data in this example.

 Once your JSON and image data are up, you can go back into the Unity editor and edit
 the item by double clicking on it, or selecting the item and clicking **Edit**.